 User limitations on monthly plans differentiates between RingCentral and Google Voice

-The RingCentral Essential plan is priced at $19.99 per user per month but is limited to 20 users.
+The RingCentral Core plan is priced at $30 per user per month but is limited to 20 users.
 It is inclusive of unlimited calling within the USA and Canada as well as select features.

-Upgrading to the Standard plan removes the concern about user limitations.
-User license subscription ranges from $22.99 to $27.99 per month depending on the number of users.
+Upgrading to the Advanced plan removes the concern about user limitations.
+User license subscription costs $35 per month depending on the number of users.
 This makes several features such as video meetings with up to 100 participants and quality-of-service reports available.

-A further upgrade to the Premium plan makes other features such as multi-site admin and management, real-time analytics and automatic call recording available to subscribers.
-User license fees start from $32.99 per month and go up to $34.99 per month.
+A further upgrade to the Ultra plan makes other features such as multi-site admin and management, real-time analytics and automatic call recording available to subscribers.
+User license fees is at $45 per month.

 In terms of costing, GoogleVoice has an edge over RingCentral.